microsoftgraph/microsoft-graph-docs.pt-BR/concepts/migrate-azure-ad-graph-configure-permissions.md

 ### <a name="step-3-verify-that-the-required-azure-ad-graph-permissions-were-added-to-your-app"></a>Etapa 3: Verifique se as permissões necessárias do Azure AD Graph foram adicionadas ao seu aplicativo

-Verifique se o registro do aplicativo tem as permissões de API necessárias adicionadas na Etapa 2 usando a API do Microsoft Graph ou verificando a página Registros de aplicativo **no** portal do Azure.
+Verifique se o registro do aplicativo tem as permissões de API necessárias do Azure AD Graph adicionadas na Etapa 2 usando a API do Microsoft Graph ou verificando a página Registros de aplicativo **no** portal do Azure.

 #### <a name="use-the-microsoft-graph-get-applicationid-api"></a>Usar a API GET /application/{id} da Microsoft Graph microsoft